KamieShort/hand-of-resources-from-scratch/README.md

 - coffee (name, flavor, roast)
 - campgrounds (name, location, features)

 Work vertically.
 Build the tests, route and model for one entity/resource at a time.
-Start with the entities/resources that don’t depend on other resources: Book, and Author and then add the join table.

 Each table will have 3 fields.
 4 rows per table.